alryyan1/jawda-laundry-backend/ULTRAMSG_MIGRATION_GUIDE.md

 # UltraMsg WhatsApp API Integration

-This guide explains the UltraMsg WhatsApp API integration in your LaundryPro system.
+This guide explains the UltraMsg WhatsApp API integration in your RestaurantPro system.

 ## Overview